 Therefore, we mixed driving and flying, including three domestic flights in Chile (Santiago to Calama, Calama to La Serena, and Puerto Montt to Santiago).
 We also used our air passes many times in Argentina.

 There are several smaller airlines in Chile.
-The best way to compare flight prices is with a flight search engine like the Skyscanner app.
+The best way to compare flight prices is with a flight search engine.

 To our surprise, planes are refuelled while passengers are on board.
 While this may be the norm, it caught me off guard to hear, “For your safety, as we refuel, please keep your seatbelt unfastened.”